Get startedGet started for free

 Then, you can check a model by overfitting (adding a parameter) to see if it makes a difference.
 In this case, you will add an additional MA parameter to see that it is not needed.

-As usual, the astsa package is preloaded and the generated data in x are plotted in your workspace.
+As usual, the astsa package is preloaded and the generated data in x has been plotted for you.
 The differenced data diff(x) are also plotted.
 Note that it looks stationary.

 • Plot the sample ACF and PACF of the differenced data using acf2() and note that the model is easily identified.